 6. The AMF selects an LMF based on the available information as defined in clause 5.1 or based on AMF local configuration.
 The LMF selection takes the 5G-AN currently serving the UE into account.
 The selection may use a NRF query.

 7. The AMF invokes the Nlmf_Location_DetermineLocation service operation towards the LMF to request the current location of the UE.
-The service operation includes a LCS Correlation identifier, the serving cell identity and the client type and may include the required QoS and Supported GAD shapes.
+The service operation includes a LCS Correlation identifier, the serving cell identity and the client type and may include an indication if UE supports LPP, the required QoS and Supported GAD shapes.
 If any of the procedures in clause 6.11.1 or clause 6.11.2 are used the service operation includes the AMF identity.

 8. The LMF performs one or more of the positioning procedures described in clauses 6.11.1, 6.11.2 and 6.11.3.
 During this step the LMF may use the Namf_Communication_N1N2MessageTransfer service operation to request the transfer of a Positioning related N1 message to the UE or the transfer of a Network Positioning message to the serving NG-RAN node (gNB or NG-eNB) for the UE.